 If you follow the steps in this article and the related one about RV winterizing using compressed air, you should be able to complete the job yourself.
 If you have worries or problems, however, never be too proud to ask for help.
 Stubbornness and thinking that you know more than what you do is a good way to hurt yourself or damage your RV.

 Other Considerations Before Storing for the Winter

 Draining your system and pumping antifreeze into your water system is the most important part of winterizing, but there’s more to be done.
 We’ve already discussed taking care of your batteries, RV engine components, and propane tanks.
-There’s a good chance, however, that your RV appliances will require special care and actions to properly winterize them.
+There’s a good chance, however, that your RV appliances will require special care and actions to winterize them properly.
 The best way to do this is to look at the user’s manual of each appliance and read the section about winterizing.
 Here are a few of the main ones to take care of.